Screen time and digital technology use for children: part of a healthy lifestyle

 - do something active when the timer ends, like play outside

-- make use of natural breaks in screen time – for example, encourage your child to do a victory dance when she finishes a level in a game.
+- make use of natural breaks in screen time – for example, encourage your child to do a victory dance when they finish a level in a game.

 3. Get your child moving, especially outside